Read on for Spaghetti Sauce, Meatballs, Sausage & Braciole Recipe instructions.

-*** This Pasta Sauce Page is dedicated to my Dad, who always wanted to know how to make his Mother-In-Law's Sauce. *** This site is also dedicated to My Grandmother who taught me how to pour a lot of love into the cooking!
+* This Pasta Sauce page is dedicated to my Dad, who always wanted to know how to make his Mother-In-Law's sauce and to my Grandmother who taught me how to pour a lot of love into the cooking!

 Put enough olive oil in the pot to just barely cover the bottom.
 You want to have enough oil where the garlic can soak a little bit.

 Note: Make sure you have started the "background Italian music", it will help get you in the mood for Cooking Like Grandma.
 Or you can also download the background music which has more songs and higher quality :-) Great to play while you're cooking!
 Hey, my Uncle Johnny is even playing the accordion on some of the tracks!
 Grab it here.
 (This link will open a new window, just click on the green download button in that window.)

 Chop up (3) Large cloves of garlic as fine as you can.
 It's better to do this manually with a knife and your fingers in lieu of using a garlic chopper or garlic press.
 This way, you will have that nice Italian Grandmother smell.
 If you do not have an Italian Grandmother.
 Trust me, their fingers always smell like garlic ;)

 Add the garlic to the oil.
 Do not heat the pan up yet, just let the garlic sit there and bathe in the olive oil for a bit, this will help get the garlic flavor into the oil.
 You listening?
 These are grandma cooking secrets... it's important stuff ;)

 While the garlic is bathing in the olive oil, chop up (1) large Vedalia onion as fine as you can.